 OK so… remember speed is NOT the goal here but control.
 You will also want to make all of these progressive meaning more time on the hold and or more reps as you gain strength and skill level with these maneuvers.

 These exercises are NOT for everyone hell, you have to have at least one ball to do them.
-But I think if you have a Swiss Ball and or get one, you’ll like these and see how they have two benefits.
-Strength and balance and believe me we can all use more of that.
-Particularly as we age
+But I think if you have a Swiss/stability Ball and or get one, you’ll like these exercises.
+See how they have two benefit for you, strength and balance, and believe me we can all use more of that.
+Particularly as we begin to age.